-To start the appeal process, a claimant must send a Notice of Disagreement to the VA.
+To start the appeal process, a claimant must send VA Form 21-0958, Notice of Disagreement to the VA.
 If the claim is not granted then, the VA replies with the attached Statement of the Case which contains the justification of their decision.
-Form 4107c VA also recommends visiting the VA website to find a "plain language" pamphlet describing the appeal process.
+Form 4107C also recommends visiting the VA website to find a "plain language" pamphlet describing the appeal process.